SkyisAakash/MeetUs/README.md

    - React DOM
    - React Router
    - React History to manipulate the browser history.
+   - Cloudinary API for uploading/storing images (Trials also performed with AWS and paperclip)

 * The site is hosted on heroku and can be viewed [here.](https://meetus-meetup.herokuapp.com/#/)